Saint-Domingue Creoles: Origin of the Saint-Domingue Creoles

 French adventurers settled on Tortuga Island, which was close to the Spanish colony of Santo Domingo.
 As a result, in the late 17th century, the French had de facto control of the island close to the Spanish colony.
-The wars of Louis XIV of France in Europe finally convinced the Spaniards to give the western quarter of the island to the French under to the Treaty on Ryswick (1697).
+The wars of Louis XIV in Europe finally convinced the Spaniards to give the western quarter of the island to the French under to the Treaty on Ryswick (1697).
 The French called their new colony Saint-Domingue.
 As the colony developed, a planter class emerged that created highly profitable plantations- these plantations generated so much wealth that Saint-Domingue soon became the richest colony in the world.

 In the late 17th century, French colonists made up more than 90% of the population in Saint-Domingue.
 However, as demand for sugar in Europe grew, planters imported African slaves to meet the demand.
-The population of Africans grew quickly, and many French settlers raped their African slaves, resulting in the growth of a multiracial Creole population.
+The population of Africans grew quickly, and sexual exploitation of enslaved African women by many French settlers contributed to the emergence of a multiracial Creole population, resulting in the growth of a multiracial Creole population.
 By the early 18th century, Creoles and Africans came to compose the majority of the colony.

 Throughout the 17th century, French Creoles became established in the Americas as a unique ethnicity originating from the mix of French, Indian, and African cultures.
 These French Creoles held a distinct ethno-cultural identity, a shared antique language, the Creole French language, and their civilization owed its existence to the overseas expansion of the French Empire.
 Martinique for a time was the center of French Creoles in the Caribbean; its decline lead to Saint-Domingue becoming the capital of the West Indian Creole civilization.